Late May and the first leaves are showing on the fedge with Tulips 'Angelique' and 'Flaming Spring Green' and Salvia argentea.

 This 7ft high fedge is in a very windy location and took the many feet of snow we had in the winter of 2010-2011 and remained upright.
 Willows are very flexible and have memory!
 I now recommend spacing the rods 1ft apart, not the 18in in the photo, as small deer can get through the diamonds!

-To order a Harlequin Fedge kit click here:
+To order rods and instructions for a Harlequin Fedge click here:

 A fedge is a living fence.
 Coined from fence and hedge.
 It is utilitarian, esthetically beautiful and can be used to keep deer or nosy neighbours out of your property by using tall Salix purpurea varieties.
 To plant a fedge read how on the following web page from an English willow expert.